bitabase-old/bitabase-client/README.md

 Will watch and serve the client at [localhost:8080](http://localhost:8080)

 ## License
-This project is licensed under the terms of the GPLv3 license.
+This project is licensed under the terms of the AGPL license.